-With an abundance of outdoor activities, not to mention amazing access and views to one of the most perfectly formed volcanos in the country, it’s no surprise that Arenal and La Fortuna is at the top of most Costa Rica itineraries.
-Well known as an outdoor adventurers playground, there is a ton to do for all ages here.
+If you are going to Costa Rica it is my guess you will make a visit to the adventure capital and want to find out all the top things to do in La Fortuna Costa Rica!
+With an abundance of outdoor activities, not to mention amazing access and views to one of the most perfectly formed volcanoes in the country, it’s no surprise that La Fortuna and Arenal are at the top of most Costa Rica itineraries.
+Well known as an outdoor adventurers playground, there are so many things to do in La Fortuna Costa Rica for all ages.
 As most visits to the area are short, it’s important to determine in advance just what you want to do while you are in town.
-To help guide your planning process here are the top activities we think all families should check out.
+To help guide your planning process here are the top activities in La Fortuna (and Arenal) we think all families should check out.

 Experiencing Costa Rica’s hanging bridges is a must do.
 It is one of the quintessential traveler photos of the country and for good reason.
 They are super cool!
 There are two main options for walking above the trees in the Arenal/La Fortuna area, Mistico Arenal Hanging Bridges Park and Sky Walk.